People and Organizations

 is used for humans, and Group

 is used for any collective set of humans.
 Groups typically are able to take action as a coherent whole, but in some cases this is overlooked for simplicity's sake.
-For example, it is useful to be able to say that "The Museum" acquired a painting or "The Workshop" produced a sculpture, when in fact it was some subset of the members of the group that actually performed the activity but we do not know exactly who.
+For example, it is reasonable to have a Group that represents 18th Century French Impressionist artists, however such a group is an artifical construct and thus could not have acted as a single entity.
+It is also useful to be able to say that "The Museum" acquired a painting or "The Workshop" produced a sculpture, when in fact it was some very small subset of the members of the group that actually performed the activity and we do not know exactly who.
+Also, it is not necessary that the Group be aware of the other members, nor take any intentional act to join the Group, members can be added after their deaths.

 If it is not known whether an actor is a Person or a Group, then the safer default is Group.
 For example, if a sale of an object is listed as being from an art dealer called "Smith", it is unclear whether it refers to a person via their family name, or to an organization named after its owner.
 The rationale for using Group